 Linden West, FRSA, BA (Keele), M.Clin.Psych.
-(Kent), M Phil (Open University) and PhD (Kent) is Professor of Education and directs the MPhil/PhD programme.
-He was formerly Reader and Co-Director of the Centre for International Studies of Diversity and Participation; and Principal Lecturer in the Department of Post-Compulsory Education at CCCU.
-He was Senior Lecturer in Education at the University of Kent and Principal Research Fellow at the University of East London; and researcher in adult education at the University of Keele.
-He has worked at a senior level for the Workers Educational Association, as well as in further education and Local Authority adult education.
+(Kent), M Phil (Open University) and PhD (Kent) is Professor of Education and an author and researcher in the broad field of lifelong learning, adult and higher education.
+He was formerly Director of the MPhil/PhD programme; Reader and Co-Director of the Centre for International Studies of Diversity and Participation; and Principal Lecturer in the Department of Post-Compulsory Education at CCCU.
+He was a Senior Lecturer in Education at the University of Kent and Principal Research Fellow at the University of East London; and researcher in adult education at the University of Keele.
+He has worked at a senior level for the Workers Educational Association, in further education and Local Authority adult education.
 He has worked for the Open University and as a broadcaster on educational matters.

 Linden has extensive experience of working internationally.
-He has been Visiting Professor at the Université de Paris Nanterre and has taught in countries including Poland, Denmark, Italy, Spain, Slovenia and France.
+He has been Visiting Professor at the University of Milano-Bicocca and the Université de Paris Nanterre and has taught in various countries including Poland, Denmark, Italy, Spain, Slovenia and France.
 He has examined and supervised PhDs in Australia, Denmark, France, Canada, South Africa and Lithuania, as well as supervising PhD students from Cameroon, Italy and France.
-He has been Director of the ERASMUS intensive international programme for doctoral students, with intensive programmes on methodology held in Lithuania, Turkey, and this summer in Finland.
-There is participation in the project by 5 universities from Italy, Turkey, Finland and Lithuania as well as the UK.
-Linden is a lifelong honorary member of the European Society for Research on the Education of Adults (ESREA) He has played a key role for many years in coordinating, with international colleagues, two of its networks: the Life History and Biographical Research Network and, more recently, the Transformative Processes in Learning and Education.
+He has been Director of the ERASMUS intensive international programme for doctoral students, with a focus on methodology.
+Summer Schools were held in Lithuania, Turkey, and this summer in Finland.
+There was participation in the project by universities in Italy, Turkey, Finland and Lithuania as well as the UK.
+Linden is a cordinator of the European Society for Research on the Education of Adults (ESREA) Life History and Biography Network and the Interrogating Tansformative Processes in Learning and Education and is a Steward of the International Transformative Learning Conference.

 Linden is a Fellow of the Royal Society for the encouragement of Arts, Manufacture and Commerce